• Skip to primary navigation

 Black cast iron skillet from above with a wooden spatula and colorful chopped veggies like red bell pepper, yellow potatoes, brown mushroom, green peas, fresh parsley

-While this vegan potato hash is filling and hearty on its own.
-You can add
+While this vegan breakfast hash is filling and hearty on its own.
+You can add even more ingredients.

-• Choose toppings – If you want your vegan hash to have a Mexican vibe, top it with avocado, vegan sour cream, tvp taco meat, or a bit of salsa sauce and fresh cilantro.
+• Choose toppings – If you want a Mexican vibe, top it with avocado, vegan sour cream, TVP taco meat, or a bit of salsa sauce and fresh cilantro.

 • Add toast – Turn it into a breakfast sandwich by adding a slice of crusty bread or a few biscuits.

-• Wrap it up – If you have some tortillas, wrap and roll to make vegan breakfast burrito or quesadillas.
-If you need a homemade recipe, try these high protein grain-free tortillas made of buckwheat and red lentils.
+• Wrap it up – If you have some tortillas, wrap and roll to make a vegan breakfast burrito or quesadillas.
+If you need a homemade recipe, try these flourless, grain-free tortillas made of buckwheat and red lentils.

 • Breakfast for dinner – Have you thought of eating breakfast for dinner?
-This vegan hash recipe can become a full course meal if you add veggie balls like these mushroom meatballs, chickpea meatballs, eggplant meatballs or these vegan tvp meatballs.
+This vegan breakfast hash recipe can become a full-course meal if you add mushroom meatballs, chickpea meatballs, eggplant meatballs, tofu meatballs, or these TVP meatballs.
 This juicy vegan lentil loaf is surely a yummy addition too.

 A wooden spoon with colorful chopped veggies like red bell pepper, yellow potatoes, green peas, brown mushroom, fresh parsley.